 - (1) A person may appeal to the Supreme Court against- - (a) a decision of the licensing body to refuse to grant or renew registration of an overseas-registered foreign lawyer as a foreign lawyer under this Act; or - (b) a decision of the licensing body to amend, suspend or cancel a person's registration as a foreign lawyer under this Act; or - (c) a decision of the licensing body under section 192 (Conditions on local registration generally) to impose a condition on, or amend or revoke a condition on registration as a foreign lawyer under this Act; or - (d) a decision of the licensing body under section 199 (Additional conditions on practice of interstate-registered foreign lawyers) to impose a condition on the interstate-registered foreign lawyer's practice.

-General requirements for engaging in legal practice Legal practice-foreign lawyers Miscellaneous-pt 2.7 Chapter 2 Part 2.7 Division 2.7.11
+General requirements for engaging in legal practice Legal practice-foreign lawyers Miscellaneous-pt 2.7 for filing notice of appeal).

 (2) The licensing body may appear as a party to the appeal.